Golden Corral Culture

 Through your donations no matter how large or small, we can truly make a difference together.

-Franchisee Jason Dibler and his Oklahoma City, OK, restaurant were honored as the “best of the best” with the #1 Operational Excellence Restaurant-of-the-Year award during the Celebration of Operational Excellence ceremony on Monday, October 22 at the Golden Corral Convention and Trade Show in San Francisco.
+The Jacksonville, NC, restaurant led by General Manager David Miller and operated by the Platinum Corral team of Franchisee Billy Sewell, Area Manager Travis Strickland, Training Director Tim Martin, and Staffing Director Jeff Lepper were honored as the “best of the best” with the #1 Operational Excellence Diamond Restaurant-of-the-Year award during the Celebration of Operational Excellence awards ceremony.
+The ceremony was held on Monday, October 7, during the Golden Corral Convention and Trade Show in Nashville.

-During the awards ceremony, Stephen Karos was named the District Manager-of-the-Year for the second consecutive year.
-Michelle Foster, Jane Streff, and Ben Falsafi were named the Franchisee Business Consultants-of-the-Year for their respective divisions.
+During the awards ceremony, Stephen Karos was named the District Manager-of-the-Year for the third consecutive year.
+Chris Henderson, Jane Streff, and Ben Falsafi were named the Franchise Business Consultants-of-the-Year for their respective divisions.

-In addition to these awards recognition, franchisees and operators were honored for Community Involvement, Caring Culture, Voice of Guest, Food Safety and Sanitation, White Glove, Top Sales Volume and Growth, Top Meal Count Growth, and Top ROC awards.
+In addition to these awards, franchisees and operators were honored for their achievements with awards in the following categories: Gold Restaurant, Employer of Choice, Community Involvement, Top Food Safety and Sanitation, White Glove, Top Sales Volume and Growth, Top Meal Count Growth, and Top ROC.